Cattle in religion and mythology: Islam

 Classical Sunni and Shia commentators recount several variants of this tale.
 Per some of the commentators, though any cow would have been acceptable, but after they "created hardships for themselves" and the cow was finally specified, it was necessary to obtain it at any cost.

+Earlier in the surah, the worship of the golden calf is mentioned in disparaging terms: